Intro - Database Support

 either

-. - For example, a DSN for psycopg2 (the PostsgreSQL default) can be declared as
+dbms+dbapior simplydbms. - For example, a DSN for psycopg2 (the PostsgreSQL default) can be declared as

-- Driver name
+postgresql://user:pw@server:port/dbnameORpostgresql+psycopg2://user:pw@server:port/dbname - Driver name

 - The name of the driver that should be included in the dsn passed to the

-method (see examples). - Base connection class
+connectmethod (see examples). - Base connection class

-method (see examples).
+adapter=selection (see examples).

 Connection Management🔗

-pydapper supports BYOC (bring your own connection) via the using
+pydapper supports BYOC (bring your own connection) via the using entry point or will manage the connection

-lifecyle for you using connect
+lifecyle for you using connect.

 connect will manage the connection for you.
 When instantiating connect using a context manager, connect will use the context manager that is implemented on the dbapi you are using.

-You can optionally not pass the dsn into connect and set the PYDAPPER_DSN
+You can optionally not pass the dsn into connect and set the PYDAPPER_DSN environment variable instead.

-Below is a generic example of using pydapper to connect to sqlite
+Below is a generic example of using pydapper to connect to sqlite.

 import pydapper